 It is important to know that the plant phenology chart available for each area is a guide and may fluctuate from plant to plant and from area to area.
 Because plant and insect development is based on growing degree days (GDD), a measure of the accumulated number of degrees over the average baseline, the actual temperature measurement varies from area to area and may even be affected within an area due to microclimates.
 The age of the plant, moisture of the soil and other factors can also affect the timing of certain biological events.

-Ohio State University Extension office provides a plant phenology listing that is updated with current growing degree day information by zip code.
+The Ohio State University Extension office provides a plant phenology listing that is updated with current growing degree day information by zip code.

-here about how GDD are calculated and some of the challenges that may occur when using this tool.
+More information can be found here about how GDD are calculated and some of the challenges that may occur when using this tool.
 The June 19th edition of the Buckeye Yard and Garden Line newsletter addressed GDD - the issue is located here.

 No comments: